Tal-lev/Horde_Mode/README.md

 ## Known Issues

+- Avoid Rifts of Thessaly!!
+Horde mode not implemented there!
+  - It will have a normal encounter that repeats, 1 per biome until the run ends.
 - Destroying Ephyra SoulPylon removes the Survival UI
 - Mourning Fields takes 2 regions
 - Olympus has a short encounter before the survival